awsdocs/aws-java-developer-guide/doc_source/examples-s3-bucket-policies.rst

    :dedent: 6
    :lines: 49-56

-If the named bucket doesn't exist, if you don't have access to it, or if the bucket has no policy, an :classname:`AmazonServiceException` will result.
+If the named bucket doesn't exist, if you don't have access to it, or if it has no bucket policy, an :classname:`AmazonServiceException` is thrown.

 See the :sdk-examples-java-s3:`complete example <GetBucketPolicy.java>`.